SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 Examples:
 - `Door`
 - `Cup`
-- `Table`
 - `Kitchen`
+- `Rain`
-- `Phone`
+- `Shout`

+---

-### C. Forbidden Extraction
+### 3. Forbidden Tags

-The Indexer MUST NOT extract:
+Tags MUST NOT represent:
 - emotions
 - intentions
 - traits
-- abstract themes
+- abstractions
-- inferred mental states
+- inferred states

 Forbidden examples:
 - `Anger`
 - `Fear`
 - `Trust`
-- `Regret`
 - `Conflict`

-Tags do not normalize meaning.
-Tags do not summarize.
-Tags do not explain.

-They are anchors only.
+- `Tension`

+If a tag requires interpretation, it is illegal.

 ---

 ## III.
-SEMANTIC FINGERPRINTING (VECTORS)
+VECTOR FINGERPRINTS

-### A. Purpose
+### 1. Purpose

-Vectors exist solely to enable **associative retrieval**.
+Vectors exist solely to support **associative retrieval**.

-They answer only one question:
+They answer one question only:
-> “Which other texts are linguistically similar to this one?”
+> “Which texts are linguistically similar?”

 They do not:
 - assert relevance
 - encode importance
 - represent truth

-### B. Constraints

-Vectors:
-- are opaque
-- are non-authoritative
-- are never read as data by Readers
-- are never surfaced as evidence

-If vectors are removed, reality remains intact.
-Only retrieval efficiency is affected.

 ---

+### 2. Constraints

+Vectors are:
+- opaque
+- non-authoritative
+- unreadable by Agents
+- never exposed as evidence

+Removing vectors must not alter reality.
+Only retrieval efficiency may change.

+---

 ## IV.
 RETRIEVAL OPERATIONS

-### A. Candidate Selection

 Retrieval may combine:
+- tag overlap
 - vector similarity
-- tag overlap
-- contextual adjacency

-This process:
-- selects candidates
-- does not choose meaning
-- does not rank importance

-### B. No Query Expansion by Meaning

-Infrastructure MUST NOT:
+Retrieval MUST NOT:
+- prioritize emotional content
-- infer concepts
+- infer thematic importance
-- expand queries semantically
-- “understand” categories

-If expansion occurs, it must be:
-- predefined
-- explicit
+- reinforce past interpretations
-- mechanical
+- examine private ledgers

-Example:
-- Expanding `Color` into `Red`, `Blue`, `Green` is allowed only if defined as a fixed lexical mapping, not an inferred concept.
+Retrieval selects candidates.
+Readers interpret.

 ---

-## V. TEMPORAL NEUTRALITY
+## V. CONTEXT ASSEMBLY

-Infrastructure has no concept of:
+Context assembly:
+- concatenates selected text
+- preserves original wording
+- preserves ordering

+Context assembly MUST NOT:
+- summarize
-- time passage
+- paraphrase
-- urgency
+- compress
-- recency importance
+- editorialize

-Ordering tokens preserve sequence only.
-They do not imply duration or decay.
+If compression occurs, it violates the constitution.

 ---

 ## VI.
+OUTPUT VALIDATION (FORENSIC)

+### 1. Purpose

+Validation exists to enforce **forensic law**, not correctness of meaning.

+It ensures output:
+- describes observable reality only
+- violates no physical continuity
+- contains no forbidden constructs

+---

+### 2. Validation Mechanisms

+Validation MAY be performed by:
+- deterministic checks
+- a constrained validator LLM

+The validator:
+- does not add content
+- does not improve prose
+- does not explain
+- does not decide outcomes

+Its only roles are:
+- rejection of illegal output
+- or mechanical rewriting to compliant form

+---

+### 3. Forbidden Validator Behavior

+The validator MUST NOT:
+- introduce new events
+- introduce new facts
+- soften conflict
+- clarify ambiguity
+- narrate

+If validation changes meaning, it is invalid.

+---

+## VII.
 EXECUTION CONSTRAINTS

 Infrastructure processes:
-- run only in direct response to evidence being written or requested
+- run only in direct response to invocation
-- do not run continuously
-- do not run “between moments”
+- never run in the background
+- never loop
-- do not anticipate future needs
+- never schedule future work

-There are no ticks.
-There are no background loops.
-There are no schedulers.
+There is no idle processing.

 ---

-## VII.
-FAILURE IS ACCEPTABLE
+## VIII.
+PROHIBITIONS

-Infrastructure may:
+Infrastructure MUST NOT:
-- miss relevant evidence
-- retrieve irrelevant evidence
-- return sparse context

-These are not errors.
-They preserve realism.
+- interpret content
+- infer emotion
+- resolve contradiction
+- maintain state
+- learn from history

+If it “understands,” it is illegal.

 ---